Celebrate the Feast of Saint Oscar Romero

 Archbishop Romero was such a loud microphone for God that he was assassinated while celebrating Mass on March 24, 1980.
 His witness reminds us to not remain quietly on the sidelines, but to become microphones for God.
 He inspires us to speak out with our brothers and sisters who need help breaking down systems and structures that perpetuate poverty and suffering.
 People around the world continue to face oppression in many forms—it’s up to us to be God’s microphone by advocating on their behalf.

-Now is the time to speak out like Blessed Oscar Romero did.
+Now is the time to speak out like Saint Oscar Romero did.

 LIFT YOUR VOICE IN SUPPORT OF MIGRANTS AND REFUGEES